rinamentos/rsschool-cv/cv.md

 At the moment, I am studying the full course on Rolling Scopes School on JavaScript/Front End basics.
-This was a serious step of me in order to start reaching my goal - become a Frontend Developer.
+This was a serious step of me in order to start reaching my goal - become a **Frontend Developer**.
 Since, I am the person who learns really quick and who does everything possible to reach the goal, I believe that I will succeed in this.
 Unfortunately, I do not have any experience in Web Developing, except the small tasks which I have done during the courses.
 However, I always courage knowledge and I am constantly working on self-developing, because I do not like to stay at one point and feel like I do not make any progress for